Oxen-AI/oxen-release/oxen-rust/docs/examples/3_Merge.md

 oxen branch -d add-training-data
 ```

 Let's consider a more complicated scenario.
 Say we have multiple people working on the same dataset.
-One of them is tasked with adding a `fish` label, but the other is in the process of adding a `human` label.
+One of them is tasked with adding a `fish` category, but the other is in the process of adding a `human` category.
 If we are following best practices, we should have two separate branches for these to features so that we can work in parallel.

 The person working on the `fish` label might create a branch called `add-fish-label` and the other person might make a branch called `add-human-label`